ARE YOU FACING RETALIATION FOR FILING A COMPLAINT?

 The firm is committed to protecting the rights of employees.
-Their experience in employment law is considerable and they leverage it on behalf of their clients.
+Their experience in employment law is considerable, and they leverage it on behalf of their clients.

-Your rights to a safe workplace are nonnegotiable.
+Your rights to a safe workplace are non-negotiable.
 If you have reported inappropriate action regarding harassment, discrimination, or safety and are now facing backlash, we stand ready to help.

-As your workplace retaliation lawyer, we will provide you the support and counsel you need.
-After listening carefully to your experience we will review all the relevant details and develop a plan of action.
+As your workplace retaliation lawyer, we will provide you with the support and counsel you need.
+After listening carefully to your experience, we will review all the relevant details and develop a plan of action.
 We are prepared to aggressively negotiate and litigate on your behalf as we strive for a settlement that appropriately compensates you for all of your losses.

-Whether your case takes place in Federal or State Court, we stand ready to help.
+Whether your case takes place in a Federal or State Court, we stand ready to help.
 To discuss your specific situation, contact us today at 877-946-8293.